There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Jonathan H.

-Chasing the Bangkok Dragon book cover, by Matthew R.
+Chasing the Bangkok Dragon thriller book cover design by Matthew R. featuring a red-on-orange Thai dragon coiling around distressed gold title lettering.

 Designer: Matthew R.